apache/brpc/docs/en/streaming_rpc.md

 // (cntl.has_remote_stream() returns false), this method would fail.
 // Return 0 on success, -1 otherwise.
 int StreamAccept(StreamId* response_stream, Controller &cntl, const StreamOptions* options);

+// [Called at the server side for accepting multiple streams]
+// Accept the streams.
+If client didn't create streams with the request
+// (cntl.has_remote_stream() returns false), this method would fail.
+// Return 0 on success, -1 otherwise.
+int StreamAccept(StreamIds& response_stream, Controller& cntl, const StreamOptions* options);
 ```

 # Read from a Stream